Chinese Communist Party: Central organization

 In practice, the delegates rarely discuss issues at length at the National Congresses.
 Most substantive discussion takes place before the congress, in the preparation period, among a group of top party leaders.
 In between National Congresses, the Central Committee is the highest decision-making institution.
 The CCDI is responsible for supervising party's internal anti-corruption and ethics system.
 In between congresses the CCDI is under the authority of the Central Committee.

-The Central Committee, as the party's highest decision-making institution between national congresses, elects several bodies to carry out its work.
+The Central Committee, officially the party's highest decision-making institution between national congresses, elects several bodies to carry out its work.
+In practice, the Politburo Standing Committee overseas all party activities.
 The first plenary session of a newly elected central committee elects the general secretary of the Central Committee, the party's leader; the Central Military Commission (CMC); the Politburo; the Politburo Standing Committee (PSC).
 The first plenum also endorses the composition of the Secretariat and the leadership of the CCDI.

 According to the party constitution, the general secretary must be a member of the Politburo Standing Committee (PSC), and is responsible for convening meetings of the PSC and the Politburo, while also presiding over the work of the Secretariat.
-The Politburo "exercises the functions and powers of the Central Committee when a plenum is not in session".
+On paper, the Politburo "exercises the functions and powers of the Central Committee when a plenum is not in session".
 The PSC is the party's highest decision-making institution when the Politburo, the Central Committee and the National Congress are not in session.
 It convenes at least once a week.
 It was established at the 8th National Congress, in 1958, to take over the policy-making role formerly assumed by the Secretariat.
 The Secretariat is the top implementation body of the Central Committee, and can make decisions within the policy framework established by the Politburo; it is also responsible for supervising the work of organizations that report directly into the Central Committee, for example departments, commissions, publications, and so on.
 The CMC is the highest decision-making institution on military affairs within the party, and controls the operations of the People's Liberation Army.
 The general secretary has, since Jiang Zemin, also served as Chairman of the CMC.
 Unlike the collective leadership ideal of other party organs, the CMC chairman acts as the supreme commander with full authority to appoint or dismiss top military officers at will.